 National Grid is funded by a price control mechanism which is agreed with and set by Ofgem, the electricity and gas markets regulator.
-Ofgem and National Grid have agreed a set of price controls and incentives for the period from April 2013 to March 2021.
+Ofgem and National Grid have agreed a set of price controls and incentives for the period from April 2021 to March 20261.

-The price controls and incentives include a provision of £500 million for electricity transmission owners to mitigate the visual impact of existing electricity infrastructure in nationally protected landscapes in Great Britain.
-For National Grid, which is the electricity transmission owner in England and Wales, this means considering the visual amenity of our existing infrastructure in National Parks and Areas of Outstanding Natural Beauty (AONBs).
+The price controls and incentives include a provision of £465 million2 for electricity transmission owners to mitigate the visual impact of existing electricity infrastructure in nationally protected landscapes in Great Britain.
+For National Grid, which is the electricity transmission owner in England and Wales, this means considering the visual amenity of our existing infrastructure in Areas of Outstanding Natural Beauty (AONBs) and National Parks.
 We call this the 'Visual Impact Provision'.

-National Parks and AONBs are nationally important landscapes with statutory protection.
+AONBs and National Parks are nationally important landscapes with statutory protection.
 At National Grid we are passionate about playing our part in conserving and enhancing the natural beauty, wildlife and cultural heritage of these landscapes.
-By making use of this fund, we will do as much as we possibly can to conserve and enhance England and Wales's most valued landscapes.
+By making use of this fund, we are doing as much as we possibly can to conserve and enhance England and Wales' most valued landscapes.

-We want to seize the opportunity the fund creates to work collaboratively with stakeholders to achieve this.
-We will of course work in accordance with our statutory duties and licence obligations1 and national planning policy2.
-In particular, we have duties to maintain our network in an economical and efficient way, to preserve amenity, and to conserve and enhance the natural beauty, wildlife and cultural heritage of the National Parks and AONBs.
+We are seizing the opportunity the fund creates to work collaboratively with stakeholders to achieve this.
+We are of course working in accordance with our statutory duties and licence obligations3 and national planning policy4.
+In particular, we have duties to maintain our network in an economical and efficient way, to preserve amenity, and to conserve and enhance the natural beauty, wildlife and cultural heritage of the AONBs and National Parks.

-This document has been prepared as our Visual Impact Provision policy on how we will use the fund and work with our stakeholders in identifying opportunities for maximising benefits from it.
-It has been presented to Ofgem for review, following a public consultation on our draft version between July and September 2013.
+This document has been prepared as our Visual Impact Provision policy on how we are using the fund and working with our stakeholders to identify opportunities for maximising benefits from it.